elastic/elasticsearch-net/readme.md

 ### Connecting

-You can connect to your Elasticsearch cluster via a single node, or by specifying multiple nodes using a connection pool.
-Using a connection pool has a few advantages over a single node connection, such as load balancing and cluster failover support.
+You can connect to your Elasticsearch cluster via a single node, or by specifying multiple nodes using a node pool.
+Using a node pool has a few advantages over a single node, such as load balancing and cluster failover support.

 **Connecting to a single node**